MisterDA/love-release/README.md

 `--clean`     Clean the cache located in `~/.cache/love-release`.
               One can replace the Love files there.

+#### MODULES
+The script is modular.
+Each different platform is handled by a subscript stored in `scripts`.
+If you’d like to add the support of another platform, or your own build script, see `scripts/example.sh`.

 #### ICONS
 The script doesn’t yet handle the process of creating icons, but if provided it can use them.